JSC NC KazMunayGas financial and operating results for the first quarter of 2018

 For information purposes, the following conversion rates were applied 1 thous. m3 of gas = 6.6 barrels of oil equivalent, 1 tonne = 7.6 barrels.

 Consolidated crude oil transportation takes into account the crude oil transportation of each individual pipeline company multiplied by the KMG operating share.
 Please note that some oil can be transported by two or three pipeline companies and any such oil is counted more than once in the consolidated crude oil transportation volume.

 For further information, please visit http://www.kmg.kz/ or contact:

 Tel: +7 7172 78 62 27

 About JSC National Company KazMunayGas:

-JSC National Company KazMunayGas (NC KMG) is Kazakhstan's leading vertically integrated oil and gas company.
-NC KMG operates assets across the entire production cycle from exploration and production of hydrocarbons to transportation, refining and provision of specialised services.
-Established in 2002, the company represents the interests of the State of Kazakhstan in the country’s oil and gas industry.
+JSC National Company KazMunayGas (KMG) is Kazakhstan's leading vertically integrated oil and gas company, which operates assets across the entire production cycle from the exploration and production of hydrocarbons to transportation, refining and specialised services.
+Established in 2002, the company represents the government’s interests in the national oil and gas industry.